tmdgus4118/tmdgus4118/README.md

 - 📫 How to reach me:
   email:tmdgus4118@naver.com

-I am live in Seoul, Korea.
-My age is 27 years old,1997.
-I like to learn and get new tech
+I live in Seoul, Korea,  27 years old, born in 1997.
+I like to learn new Tech.

-Recently, I am try to study Typescript, Python , Nest.js
+Recently, I try to study Typescript, Python , Nest.js

   🖥 My Tech 🖥